-Signed: Jake Morgan Director of Community Services
+Signed: Jake Morgan, Director of Community Services

-Policy a Crime a Disorde & egal Finance ICT Risk Management Issues Organisational Development Physical Assets YES N ONE YES NONE NONE NONE NONE
+Policy and Crime & Disorder Legal Finance ICT Risk Management Issues Organisational Development Physical Assets YES NONE YES NONE NONE NONE NONE

 1. Policy, Crime & Disorder and Equalities

 This would be in-line with the approved Income and Charging policy adopted by Carmarthenshire.
 It would also follow the Social Care Charging Policy for Carmarthenshire.